 Python 2.7.3 or greater is recommended to run ReproZip.
 Older versions should allow reprounzip to work, but some features will not be available .
-If you don't have it yet on your machine, you can get Python from python.org; you should prefer a 2.x releases to 3.x.
-You will also need the pip installer (see their installation instructions here).
+If you don't have Python on your machine, you can get it from python.org; you should prefer a 2.x release to a 3.x one.
+You will also need the pip installer.